ampproject/amphtml/extensions/amp-consent/integrating-consent.md

 The `initialHeight` property is used to set the size of consent prompt.
 Valid values are `30vh` to `80vh`.
 A valid value below `60vh` (inclusive) will result in amp-consent rendering the consent dialog as a bottom sheet, and a valid value above `60vh` will style the consent prompt as a lightbox popup.

-The `enableBoarder` property determines if the visible corners of the consent prompt will be rounded or not.
+The `enableBorder` property determines if the top corners of the consent prompt will be rounded for consent prompts that have an `initialHeight` less than or equal to `60vh`.

 ##### enter-fullscreen